**** commodore 64 basic v2 ****

-In select semesters I teach at Parsons The New School for Design.
-Past courses were part of the core design curriculum, focusing on digital interaction.
-I teach students how to build user-focused products through research, prototyping, and testing.
-I also teach programming for the web.
+In select semesters he teaches at Parsons The New School for Design.
+Past courses focused on digital interaction as part of the core design curriculum.
+Students learned how to build user-focused products through research, prototyping, and testing.
+Additionally he teaches programming for the web in various applications.

 As Seen In

-I work out of a community called Small City.
-Friends for years, we've always had a focus on inclusiveness, supportiveness, and a fierce will to push each other forward.
+Since 2010, he has been part of a community now known as Design Town (previously Studiomates).
+Friends for years, there is always a focus on inclusiveness, supportiveness, and a fierce will to push each other forward.